Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) been expelled as a Member of the Association as a result of disciplinary action taken by the Association;

-   2. engaged in past or current conduct which does not meet the Code of Conduct;
+   b) engaged in past or current conduct which does not meet the Code of Conduct;

-   3. failed to meet their agreed campaign commitments where they have been endorsed for two elections; or
+   c) failed to meet their agreed campaign commitments where they have been endorsed for two elections; or

-   4. had a successful vote of no confidence moved against them by the Members of their electorate as covered in sub-rule (2).
+   d) had a successful vote of no confidence moved against them by the Members of their electorate as covered in sub-rule (2).

 2. Five or more Members who live within the electorate of an Association candidate or elected representative and have been Members for more than one year, may present a petition calling for a special meeting to be held at which all Members who have been members for more than one year and live within that electorate can vote to request the disendorsement of that candidate or elected representative.